robocik/RestVerifier/README.md

 });
 ```

-WebAPI returns type FileAccessToken but client code Guid only.
+**WebAPI** returns type _FileAccessToken_ but client code **Guid** only.
 In the configuration, we define, how to convert one type to another.

 ### Global parameters transformation
-If you have many client methods where we should ignore the same parameter type, we can configure this globally.
+If you have many client methods where we should ignore the same parameter type, we can configure this globaly.

 **Client side**
 ```cs